SotirisTouliopoulos/sotiristouliopoulos.github.io/_pages/about.md

 🔬 My research interests are focused in analyzing protein structures and omics data!

-👨🏻‍💻 I’m currently a Research Associate Fellow at the Rega Institute, KU Leuven, Belgium.
+👨🏻‍💻 I’m currently a MSc Student in Bioinformatics at the Danish Technical University (DTU).

 🚀 I am also interested in assisting others on their path in the world of bioinformatics!

 # Selected Experience

+## 🧬 Research Associate (Erasmus+ Traineeship) at KU Leuven

+I worked as a Research Associate at the Rega Institute, KU Leuven from January to August 2025.
+I developed a toolkit for Statistical Analysis of Flux Sampling datasets.

 ## 🤖 Open Source Contributor